Denied access to crematorium, Dalits 'airdrop' dead body from 20-foot-high bridge

 Shocking Video: Body of 46-year-old Dalit lowered from 20-feet high bridge after ‘upper caste’ disallowed procession to pass #vellore pic.twitter.com/mjbFOUDDCz— Sidhant Mamtany (@SMamtany) August 22, 2019

-According to a report, published in the Times of India, the dead body belongs to Kuppan of Narayanapuram Dalit Colony, who died in a road accident last Friday.
+According to a report, published in the Times of India, the dead body belongs to Kuppan of Narayanapuram Dalit Colony, who died in a road accident on last Friday.

-The autopsy was conducted, after which the body was handed over to the family last Saturday.
+The autopsy was conducted, after which the body was handed over to the family on last Saturday.

 The report said that after the Arasalanthapuram-Narayanapuram bridge across the river was constructed, Dalits alleged that members of other caste have encroached upon the path leading to the river and have restricted them to carry their dead through their farmlands.